-In 1779 he made his first journey to Rome, where he came in contact with neoclassical art and with the ideas of Enlightenment theorized by Anton Raphael Mengs and Johann Joachim Winckelmann.
+In 1779 he made his first trip to Rome, where he encountered Neoclassical art and the ideas of Enlightenment theorized by Anton Raphael Mengs and Johann Joachim Winckelmann.

 Antonio Canova, Self portrait, 1821, plaster, Possagno, Museo Gypsotheca Antonio Canova

 In Rome the artist created some of his most famous sculptural masterpieces: Cupid and Psyche (1793), The Graces (1816), Funeral Monument to Clement XIII (1792), Fainted Magdalen (1822) and many more.